 Pet Care Resources

 We know that anyone can find themselves struggling to care for their pet, and we’re here to help!
 Our goal is to keep families together, whether that means providing free pet food, low cost preventive veterinary care or assistance with pet-friendly housing.
-MAC’s programs and services are open to all Hamilton County residents.
+MAC’s programs and services are open to all residents of Chattanooga, Red Bank and Lakesite: spay/neuter, and vaccination services are open to all Hamilton County residents.

 IMPORTANT NOTE: At this time we are not able to fund veterinary care for pets beyond preventive vaccines and spay/neuter.
 If you require assistance with veterinary care for your pet, please consider applying for Care Credit or ask if your veterinarian will work with you on a payment plan.

 Most pet food donated to MAC is distributed back into the community.
 We not only typically have pet food available here at MAC, we also distribute donated food to food pantries and organizations throughout the community.
 Please note that clients are only eligible to receive food once per month, we cannot guarantee specialty or prescription items, and we are dependent upon donations to serve community needs so we may not be able to accommodate types or amounts of food requested.

 We are happy to share pet caretaking items like crates, carriers, litterboxes, leashes, toys and more that have been donated to us.

 MAC provides low cost spay and neuter services for pet owners in Hamilton County, TN.
 For pricing, more information and to schedule an appointment, please visit our Spay/Neuter Services Page.

 MAC hosts weekly low-cost vaccine and microchip clinics at the Center every Wednesday from 1 PM to 5 PM, no appointment necessary.
 MAC also hosts periodic free and low-cost clinics in locations throughout the community – click HERE to see calendar of upcoming events.